stadium-software/howto-date-formatting/README.md

 ## Converting Strings to Dates

-DayJS can handle a wide range of input formats, but to make sure it understands a date, we usually need to first call the DayJS wrapper.
+DayJS can handle a wide range of input formats, but to make sure it understands a date, we need to call the DayJS wrapper.
 DayJS returns the string **"Invalid Date"** when a date is not understood.

 ```javascript
 dayjs('2018-04-04T16:00:00.000Z')